SAVOIR VIVRE, an 8-passenger charming class barge, cruises the Burgundy Canal in Southern Burgundy, France

 - Personal expenses

-- A discretionary gratuity for the crew suggested at 5% or more of the cruise price
+- A discretionary gratuity for the crew (suggested minimum is 5% or more of the cruise price)

 SAVOIR VIVRE Features

 Cabin Size: 100 sq ft including bathroom

 Accommodations: 4 staterooms with queen or twin beds